How to become a surrogate and get paid

 | Wyoming | $40k–$54k |

 Ranges are 2026 estimates built from agency data, demand, and cost of living.
 Your actual offer depends on the agency, your profile, and your state's surrogacy laws, and your experience.
 Confirm current figures with the agency.
 "High/Mid" badges reflect relative demand tiers.
+Tap a state name for the full local breakdown.

 Which states pay the most?